Steven M. Cernak, P.E., PPM

 Chief Executive & Port Director

-Port Everglades, one of the nation’s leading container ports handling more than one-million TEUs annually, serves as a gateway to Latin America, the Caribbean, Europe and Asia.
-Its enviable location at the crossroads of North-South and East-West trade, and in the heart of South Florida’s consumer-rich population, is strengthened by intermodal connections that reach 70 percent of the U.S. population within four days.
+Port Everglades, a national leader in container ports handling more than one-million TEUs annually, serves as a gateway to Latin America, the Caribbean and Europe.
+Its enviable location in the heart of South Florida’s consumer-rich population, is strengthened by intermodal connections that reach 70 percent of the U.S. population within four days.

 Ongoing capital improvements and expansion ensure that Port Everglades is ready to handle future growth in container, cruise and petroleum traffic.
 Currently, more than $1 billion in infrastructure improvements are planned for the next 10 years.

-As Port Everglades continues to advance major infrastructure projects to increase productivity, this South Florida powerhouse seaport will continue to serve as an ideal point of entry for products shipped around the world.
+As Port Everglades continues to advance major infrastructure projects, all aimed at improving productivity, this South Florida powerhouse seaport will continue to serve as an ideal point of entry for products shipped around the world.